asolove/asolove.github.io/_posts/2014-01-06-om-experience-report.markdown

 I've been excited about ClojureScript ever since I heard the announcement.
 I've tried to pick it up for real use three or four times over the past two years and always reached a hurdle I wasn't willing to scale.
 There were problems getting an environment working, incompatible version issues, debugging pains, really slow builds resulting in really large files, and headaches with js interop.
 The last time I tried, several months ago, everything about the language clicked really well, but the available options for working with the DOM were either not expressive enough for my needs, or just thin wrappers over the stateful DOM methods, which seemed to mar the beauty of the Clojure code.

 If you experienced these kinds of problems and gave up on ClojureScript in the past, let me be the first to invite you back for a second try.
 As a language, a toolset, and a library ecosystem, ClojureScript is ready for prime-time.
 Starting a project, building it, and getting a repl are really easy.
 Build times and sizes are way down.
 Interop is a lot easier.
 Source-maps make debugging usually painless.
+The only problem I have is that I still don't understand the advanced compilation options.

 And now Om provides an idiomatic, functional DOM abstraction.